 Electronic Thesis Submission

 Submitting your Electronic Thesis / Dissertation (ETD) is a quick and straightforward process.
 After your thesis supervisor has approved your thesis, follow the instructions below to submit your ETD documents to the digital library repository.

-You can register as a digital library repository user at any time, but to submit an ETD, you must first provide the Doctoral Examinations or Master’s Office with the following written confirmation (letter or email) from your supervisor (for editorial corrections) or the convenor of your Final Oral Examination Subcommittee (for minor revisions), that your thesis is in final form and approved.
+You can register as a digital library repository user at any time, but to submit an ETD, you must first provide the Graduate Program Completion Office with the following written confirmation (letter or email) from your supervisor (for editorial corrections) or the convenor of your Final Oral Examination Subcommittee (for minor revisions), that your thesis is in final form and approved.

-If you are restricting the release of your thesis, you must provide us with a restrict release form, signed by your chair (outlined in the following paragraph).
+If you are restricting the release of your thesis, you must provide us with a restrict release form, signed by your graduate unit chair (outlined in the following paragraph).

 Embargoes on Thesis Release